awcasella/ICA-on-Mixed-Images/README.md

 **Python dependencies**

-To run the python scripts, you'll need to import all of the libraries below:
+To run the notebook, you'll need to import all of the libraries below:

 	$ pip3 install numpy